Pentagon OKs Lockheed or Boeing fighters sale to South Korea

 The Eurofighter Typhoon is built by EADS, Finmeccanica SpA and BAE Systems.

-South Korean Defence officials say they hope to wrap up the 8.3 trillion Korean won (4.9 billion pounds) competition in the first half of 2013.
+South Korean defense officials say they hope to wrap up the 8.3 trillion Korean won ($7.43 billion) competition in the first half of 2013.

-The Pentagon said the Lockheed F-35 fighter sale would be worth up to $10.8 billion (7.1 billion pounds), including engines built by Pratt & Whitney, a unit of United Technologies Corp.
+The Pentagon said the Lockheed F-35 fighter sale would be worth up to $10.8 billion, including engines built by Pratt & Whitney, a unit of United Technologies Corp.

 One industry source familiar with the sale said the total sum was "conservative" and the final selling price of the F-35 and associated equipment would likely be significantly lower.